davidlares/range-requests/README.md

 4. The `Content-Type` sets the mime-type of the file to stream

-You can detailed information [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests)
+You can find detailed information [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests)

 ## Credits